gbuckingham89/youtube-rss-parser/README.md

 ## Requirements

-Requires PHP 5.5 or greater.
+Requires PHP 7.1.8 or greater.
 Uses *guzzlehttp/guzzle* as a HTTP client and *nesbot/carbon* for handling dates.
 See `composer.json` for more details.

+If you require support for an older PHP version (>=5.5), see [release v0.1.0](https://github.com/gbuckingham89/youtube-rss-parser/tree/v0.1.0).

 ## Installation